aprameya17/Dashtoon-Generative-AI-Assignment/README.md

      (ii) Then open Dashtoon.ipynb in your browser. <br />
     (iii) Run the cells in the notebook one by one to execute the style transfer algorithm. <br />

+      **Note**  <br />
+      The notebook assumes the availability of GPU for faster computations.
+Make sure you have CUDA enabled if using a GPU.
+      The provided paths for images ('/content1.jpeg' and '/style.jpeg') should be updated to your specific image file paths.

  4. **References**

       [1] Johnson, J. (2019).
 Towards the Algorithmic Detection of Artistic Style.
 International Journal of Advanced Computer Science and Applications, 10(1).
 DOI: 10.14569/IJACSA.2019.0100109
       [2] X. Hou et al., "Learning Based Image Transformation Using Convolutional Neural Networks," in IEEE Access, vol. 6, pp. 49779-49792, 2018, doi: 10.1109/ACCESS.2018.2868733.

-   P.S : Used a lot of medium articles to understand how to build the model as well and the working behind the algorithms.
+      P.S.
+I used a lot of medium articles to understand how to build the model as well and the working behind the algorithms.

-      **Note**  <br />
-      The notebook assumes the availability of GPU for faster computations.
-Make sure you have CUDA enabled if using a GPU.
-      The provided paths for images ('/content1.jpeg' and '/style.jpeg') should be updated to your specific image file paths.